 Having a long-term relationship with a mortgage advisor is often a good idea if you own a property or are thinking of owning a property in the future.
 That way, potential obstacles such as this can be looked at beforehand, and you can have a plan in place for when you do need the mortgage.

 Another challenge comes for women who are in part-time employment.
 This is generally disliked by lenders.
 There is no real logic as to why lenders favour full-time employees over part-time employees.

 However, this is something a good advisor can look at when we plan for your mortgage, because not all lenders share the same view.
 Many lenders understand that by working part-time, there are savings made elsewhere, for example, in travel and childcare.
 It would take too long to go to each of these lenders in turn, so using a mortgage advisor can save time and money, because we have the expertise and knowledge to know which banks to recommend.

 A key question that often comes into play is that of affordability.
 Lenders are always concerned with whether any applicant will be able to make mortgage payments for the term of their loan; however, it seems that women in particular are discriminated against.
 This could be down to various reasons, from having variable-pay to being self-employed.

 There are many more obstacles that women face when it comes to applying for a mortgage, but the key to overcoming these obstacles is finding a mortgage that is tailored to your circumstances.
 Having children or a flexible income structure or being their own boss should not automatically put women at a disadvantage.

 The good news is that the banking criteria is so vast and varies from lender to lender.
 Common sense underwriting and new policies being written every day to help women get mortgages, regardless of these challenges.
-This is where speaking to an expert like mortgage adviser comes in handy.
+This is where speaking to an expert like a mortgage adviser comes in handy.